-Barefoot Running The Not So New Running Craze
+Barefoot Running Is The Not So New Running Craze

-Barefoot running is as it suggests running without shoes or running in thin-soled shoes for example Vibram Five-fingers or the New Balance minimus.
-Running barefoot is considered to be the natural way of running and has become very popular in the past few years as people are throwing away their classic running shoes for the minimalist approach.
+Barefoot running is as it suggests in its most basic form running without shoes.
+The majority of barefoot runners we see in our Sydney Physio practice are tending to run in thin-soled shoes zero drop shoes such as the Vibram Five-fingers, New Balance minimus or TSLA , Vivobarefoot shoes.
+Running without shoes is considered by many to be the natural way of running and has become very popular in the past decade or more as people are throwing away their classic running shoes opting for a more minimalist approach.

-Advocates of barefoot running put up the argument that for years we have been running in traditional running shoes, shoes engineered to help the runner.
-Yet despite all these technological advances, the gel, the cushioning, the support and all the millions of dollars spent by consumers on running shoes, the number of injuries among the running population continues to rise.
-All whilst these large corporations line their pockets.
-Pro-barefoot running enthusiasts claim that minimalist running can correct running form, encouraging a forefoot strike as apposed to a heel strike which results in fewer injuries.
+Advocates of barefoot running put forward the argument that for decades we have been running in “traditional” running shoes, shoes engineered to help the runner run longer and faster as well as reducing injury risk.
+However, despite all these so called technological advances, the added gel, the boosted cushioning, the targeted support and all the billions of dollars spent by consumers on running shoes, the number of injuries among the running population continues to grow.
+All whilst these large mega-corporations line their pockets.
+Pro-barefoot running enthusiasts claim that moving to a minimalist running approach has many benefits through correcting running form, encouraging a forefoot strike as apposed to a heel strike which results in fewer injuries.

-Benefits Of Barefoot Running Are Yet To Be Scientifically Proven
+The Benefits Of Running Without Shoes Are Yet To Be Scientifically Proven

-Encouraging the runner to strike on their forefoot by removing their traditional running shoes which through all the added cushioning has evolved runners to strike with more of a heel strike.
-Barefoot running can reduce the number of common injuries associated with running by restoring the bodies natural running gait and strengthening the lower limbs and feet.
+Encouraging the runner to strike on their forefoot through removing their traditional running shoes which as a result of all the added cushioning has seen runners evolve to strike with somewhat more of a heel strike action.
+Barefoot running is suggested to reduce the number of common injuries associated with running by restoring the bodies natural running gait and strengthening the lower limbs and feet.

 Barefoot Running: A Variable Change Like Any Other

 Disclaimer: Sydney Physio Clinic does not endorse any treatments, procedures, products mentioned.
 This information is provided as an educational service and is not intended to serve as medical advice.
-Anyone seeking specific advice or assistance on Barefoot Running: Is It Good For Me? should consult his or her general practitioner, podiatrist, physiotherapist or otherwise appropriately skilled practitioner.
+Anyone seeking specific advice or assistance on running should consult his or her general practitioner, podiatrist, physiotherapist or otherwise appropriately skilled practitioner.